<Home/Articles/When and how to see the northern lights in Iceland

 Is it guaranteed that I will see the northern lights if I visit Iceland in winter?

-Unfortunately it is not guaranteed.
-Like any natural phenomenon, the appearance of the northern lights is dependent on conditions both when it comes to solar activity in the atmosphere and the weather on the ground.
-Luckily, there is a handy forecast that predicts cloud cover and solar activity to help you know when on your holiday to look out for them.
-It is also worth bearing in mind that a full moon may produce enough brightness to dull the glow of the aurora, so planning your holiday around dates where the moon is not at its fullest is wise.
+Unfortunately, spotting the northern lights on a trip to Iceland is not guaranteed.
+Like any natural phenomenon, the appearance of the northern lights is dependent on certain conditions; both the solar activity in the atmosphere and what the weather is like on the ground.
+Luckily, just like a weather report, the ‘aurora forecast’ predicts cloud cover and solar activity, so you can stay informed over which dates of your vacation you’re most likely to see them.
+A full moon is also worth bearing in mind, as this may produce so much brightness that it will dull the glow of the aurora – so it’s wise to plan your vacation around dates the moon is not at its fullest.

 Where is best to see the northern lights in Iceland?